strongloop/strongloop.com2/_posts/2018-10-04-in-the-loop-october.md

 [WATCH VIDEO >>>](https://www.youtube.com/watch?v=7EZfWC9WsGI)

-### Video: OASGraph and Loopback 4 Integration
+### Video: OASGraph and LoopBack 4 Integration

 Mario Estrada provides an unofficial guide to integrate the OASGraph library inside a LoopBack 4 application.
 This extends it to speak GraphQL without touching any business logic in the Controllers, Models, Repositories or Datasources.

 [WATCH VIDEO >>>](https://www.youtube.com/watch?v=s2hScucNmaA)

 ## What Next?

-* Learn about [open source projects](https://strongloop.com/projects/) that provide key technologies for the API economy: LoopBack; API Microgateway, and; OpenAPI Spec.
+* Learn about [open source projects](https://strongloop.com/projects/) that provide key technologies for the API economy: LoopBack; API Microgateway, and; OASGraph - as well as Node.js and OpenAPI Spec.

 * Check out [events](https://strongloop.com/events/) that the StrongLoop and IBM team will be attending!